alexk99/the_router/conf_options.md

  Note: that you should enclose path to file with '"'.

 ### Runtime commands
-are the commands which values can be altered by the rcli utility in any time.
+are the commands that can be executed while a router is working.
-You could also use any of this commands in runtime section of the router configuarion file but without rcli prefix.
+You could also use any of this commands in the runtime section of the router configuarion file but without rcli prefix.

 ### ip addr
  * ip addr add